mshahzebraza/officeworks/BUGFIXES.md

 ## Update/Add Spec behaves differently if there is an empty object inside the item.specs

 ## Improve the styling & layout of item Detail components (preferably by segregation of POheader)

+## Refactoring the styles of Entry-Bar

+- Make the space of entry bar dependent on helper classes that can be added from js files. otherwise generate items according to no. of item-components in the js-files.
+- This will ensure that no repeating html code is written.